Dozens of African countries regularly conduct national and local elections.

 Afrobarometer surveyed more than 53,000 citizens in 36 countries, in every region of Africa.

 As part of Afrobarometer's Round 5 surveys in 35 African countries, its partner ABCON PLC Consulting House interviewed 2,400 adult Ethiopians in August 2013.
 Analysis of the collected data raised significant questions about the comparability of Ethiopia results with those from other surveyed countries, particularly with regard to attitudes toward democracy.
-These questions are laid out and explored in this working paper.
+These questions are laid out and explored in the working paper below (click 'Download now').

 Lived poverty drops across Africa: Ethiopian Broadcast Corporation coverage report